ChampiEZ/Portfolio/README.md

 # How I work

-Les déploiements ont été réalisé avec Vercel.
-Des plug-in trouvé sur le Workplace de Github ont été utilisé.
-Les plug-in utilisés sont **Imgbot** et **CodeFactor** pour noté et clarifié le code.
+Deployments were made with Vercel.
+Plugins found on the Github Workplace were used.
+The plugins used are **Imgbot** and **CodeFactor** for noting and clarifying the code.